EngHell/sTack.js/README.md

 # Simple javascript sTack.js structure
 Simple javascript Stack structure.
-No dependencies, runs in browser and NODE.js
+No dependencies, runs in browser and NODE.js.
+So far this is more a wrapper of the actual array methods, and used as educational project, but can be used in production.

 ## Example
 ### Non-fixed stacks: